 Upon admission, each student is assigned a specific advisor.
 The role of the advisor is to guide the student to make the best academic choices for the development of his/her degree and to ensure the student's best integration and growth with BGU.
 It is the advisor's responsibility to contact his/her advisee at least once a month.
 Students are required to keep appointments with that advisor throughout the course of their degree programs.
 To schedule an advising appointment, students may contact BGU at (214) 329-4447, or via email.
 For students who are unable to attend an appointment in person, a phone/Zoom appointment will be scheduled.
-In addition to the student's academic advisor, the Director of Student Services (Katie Berube) and Director of Spiritual Formation (Dr. Nita Kotiuga), the following staff and/or faculty members are also available for advising appointments:
+In addition to the student's academic advisor, the Director of Student Services (Dr. Judi Melton) and Director of Spiritual Formation (Dr. Nita Kotiuga), the following staff and/or faculty members are also available for advising appointments:

-white for the field appearance.
-Doctoral Degree Students Prospective Students Allison Sherwin (Allison.Sherwin@bgu.edu) Admission Procedures Allison Sherwin (Allison.Sherwin@bgu.edu) General Academic Questions Judi Melton (ext.
-114; Judi.Melton@bgu.edu) General Academic Advisor Martine Audéoud (ext.
-135; Martine.Audeoud@bgu.edu) DMin/DTL Dissertations Bill Payne (ext.
-137; Bill.Payne@bgu.edu) PhD Dissertations Martine Audéoud (ext.
-135; Martine.Audeoud@bgu.edu) Master's Degree Students Prospective Students Allison Sherwin (Allison.Sherwin@bgu.edu) Admission Procedures Allison Sherwin (Allison.Sherwin@bgu.edu) General Academic Questions Judi Melton (ext.
-114; Judi.Melton@bgu.edu) General Academic Advisor Martine Audéoud (ext.
+movie and also available for any issues appointments.
+Doctoral Degree Students Prospective Students Andrea Morris (Andrea.
+Morris@bgu.edu) Admission Procedures Andrea Morris (Andrea.Morris@bgu.edu) General Academic Questions Judi Melton (ext.
+114; Judi.Melton@bgu.edu) General Academic Advisor Martine Audeoud (ext.
+135; Martine.Audeoud@bgu.edu) Doctoral Final Project Bill Payne (ext.
+137; Bill.Payne@bgu.edu) Master's Degree Students Prospective Students Andrea Morris (Andrea.Morris@bgu.edu) Admission Procedures Andrea Morris (Andrea.Morris@bgu.edu) General Academic Questions Judi Melton (ext.
+114; Judi.Melton@bgu.edu) General Academic Advisor Martine Audeoud (ext.
 135; Martine.Audeoud@bgu.edu) Master's Final Project Yvonne McKenzie (ext.
 134; Yvonne.McKenzie@bgu.edu) Capstone Project (EMBA) Scholastica Olagunju (Scholastica.Olagunju@bgu.edu)